 Instrumental Activities of Daily Living (IADL).
 Tasks related to meal preparation, housekeeping, clothes laundering, shopping for food and other items, telephoning, use of transportation, and other similar tasks related to environmental needs.

 Legal Representative.
 Guardian, Conservator, or attorney in-fact under a Power of Attorney, as appropriate.
+No entity or individual can be a legal representative unless they meet all requirements under applicable state law.

+Licensed Independent Provider.
+Licensed Independent Provider shall have the same meaning as the term “authorized medical professional” as defined in M.G.L. c.
+19D, § 1.

 Limited Medication Administration (LMA).
 The administration of medication to a Resident which is not otherwise prohibited by M.G.L. c.
-19D or 651 CMR 12.00 LMA may only be provided in a Residence by a family member, an individual designated in writing by the Resident or Resident’s Legal Representative, a practitioner as defined in M.G.L.
-94C, or a nurse registered or licensed under the provisions of M.G.L. c.
-112, § 74 or § 74A to the extent allowed by laws, regulations and standards governing nursing practice in Massachusetts.
+19D or 651 CMR 12.00.
+LMA may only be provided in a Residence by a practitioner as defined in M.G.L. c.
+94C, or a nurse licensed under the provisions of M.G.L. c.
+112, § 74 or § 74A to the extent allowed by laws, regulations and standards governing nursing practice in Massachusetts, but which may not include a nurse delegate under M.G.L. c.
+112, § 80B.
+This definition is not intended to address or prohibit the administration of medication conducted by a family member, an individual designated in writing by the Resident, or the Resident's Legal Representative, the conducting of which is not governed by this regulation.

 Lodging.
 The provision of a single or a double living Unit.

 Manager.
 The individual who has general administrative charge of an Assisted Living Residence.
+A Manager may also be known as an Executive Director.

+Medical Order.
+A care order as defined in St. 2024, c.
+197, § 2 as a written order for Basic Health Services issued by an authorized medical professional.

+Medication Diversion.
+The transfer of any legally prescribed medication from the individual for whom it was prescribed to another person for any illicit use.

+Medication Error.
+A failure to administer a medication as prescribed, including the failure to administer the correct medication or the failure to administer the medication:

+(1) Within appropriate time frames;

+(2) In the correct dosage;

+(3) In accordance with accepted practice;

+(4) To the correct participant; or

+(5) In the correct route.

 Modification of Certification.
 A change to or limitation on the scope of a Sponsor's authority to operate an Assisted Living Residence.

 Mutual Aid.
 A coordinated and collaborative effort between local Assisted Living Residences to provide support and assist with the management of evacuations and resource/asset needs, including the identification of substitute housing for use during an extended evacuation of Residents.